Southwest Airlines

 Negative

-The changes are a response to pressure from Elliott Investment Management, indicating a shift in the company's priorities towards profitability over customer satisfaction.
+The changes are a result of pressure from Elliott Investment Management, suggesting a prioritization of profit over customer experience.

 Southwest Airlines